magic/glyphs/README.md

 ## @magic/glyphs

-takes a directory of svgs
+takes a directory of svgs and builds
-and builds
 * iconfont files (ttf, woff2, woff, eot, svg),
 * a [@magic/css](https://github.com/magic/css) file,
 * a css file,
+* a file with a [@magic-module](https://magic-modules.github.io/) for each icon
 * and a html-preview.

 [![NPM version][npm-image]][npm-url]